Architecture

 └── Client (attached view)

-Client is a view, not part of the ownership chain: each attached terminal points at a Session/Window/Pane it is currently displaying, but is not owned by them.
-See Clients for the view- vs-identity distinction.
+One object breaks the ownership chain: Client is a view, not a child.
+Each attached terminal points at the Session/Window/Pane it is currently displaying, but is not owned by them — so its view can change the moment a user switches sessions.
+See Clients for the view-vs-identity distinction.

 Object